By Tim Lambert

 At the end of the 19th century bicycling became a popular sport.
 The safety bicycle went on sale in 1885 and in 1892 John Boyd Dunlop invented pneumatic tires (much more comfortable than solid rubber ones!)
 Bicycling clubs became common.
 Meanwhile, the steam-driven printing press was invented in 1814 allowing newspapers to become more common.

 One new hobby in the 19th century was photography.
 Henry Fox Talbot took the first photograph in 1835.
 However, photography was more than just a pastime.
 In 1871 a writer said that one of the great comforts for the working class was having a photo of a family member who was working a long way off.
-They could be reminded what their loved one looked like.
+They could be reminded of what their loved ones looked like.
 The first cheap camera was invented in 1888 by George Eastman.
 Afterward, photography became a popular hobby.

 The industrial revolution transformed warfare.
 Railways meant armies could be transported much faster than before.
 The telegraph meant that messages could also be transmitted much faster.
 At the beginning of the 19th century, Sir William Congreve (1772-1828) developed the Congreve rocket.
-These rockets were used at Copenhagen in 1807 and they set most of the town on fire.
+These rockets were used in Copenhagen in 1807 and they set most of the town on fire.
 However, rockets lacked both range and accuracy and after the Napoleonic Wars, they fell from favor.

-Meanwhile in 1807 a Scot named Alexander Forsyth patented the percussion cap.
+Meanwhile, in 1807 a Scot named Alexander Forsyth patented the percussion cap.
 When a trigger was pulled a hammer hit a container of fulminate of mercury, which exploded and ignited the charge of gunpowder.
 The percussion cap replaced the flintlock.
 Breech-loading guns greatly increased the rate of fire.
 The British army began using breech-loading guns in 1865.
 The range of guns was improved by rifling.
 Some guns had been rifled for centuries but it only became commonplace in the 19th century.
 In the late 19th century rifles were improved further by the introduction of magazines, which greatly increased the rate of fire.

 Meanwhile, in 1836, Samuel Colt began making revolvers.
 Traditionally the cavalry fought with pistols and swords but the revolver made swords obsolete.
 In the 19th century, many people experimented with machine guns.
 In 1862 Richard Gatling invented the Gatling gun.
 However, the first really successful machine gun was the Maxim gun, invented by Hiram Maxim in 1884.
 It was adopted by the British army in 1889.

-War at sea was changed by exploding shells, by steam engines, and by iron ships.
+War at sea was changed by exploding shells, steam engines, and iron ships.
 In 1858 the French launched La Gloire.
 It was made with plates of iron fixed onto timber.
-However, in 1860 Britain launched HMS warrior.
+However, in 1860 Britain launched HMS Warrior.
 This ship was made with an iron hull instead of a wooden hull with iron plates fixed on it.
 Soon the traditional gun deck on warships was replaced by turret guns on the top deck.
 Then in the 1860s, Robert Whitehead developed the modern torpedo.
 The British navy began making torpedoes in 1871.